Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: Propositions on Arbitrary-Spin Fermions

-\begin{corollary} The left-hand side of \eqref{alt_sym_fermion_eqom} is a Clifford-algebra multiple of the equation of motion for \(\Psi_{E \setminus \{a\}}{}^{\gamma}\). \end{corollary} \begin{proof} This is really more a corollary of the proof of proposition \ref{arb_spin_ferm_prop:2} than of the proposition itself.
-It was shown in that proof that if \(s = 0\), the left-hand side of \eqref{alt_sym_fermion_eqom} is precisely the left-hand side of the Dirac equation \eqref{dirac_eq}; that if \(s = 1\), the left-hand side of \eqref{alt_sym_fermion_eqom} is obtained by multiplying the Rarita-Schwinger equation \eqref{rarita_schwinger_eq} by a 1-gamma matrix and a number; and if \(s > 1\), then the left-hand side of \eqref{alt_sym_fermion_eqom} is zero by index considerations irrespective of the equation of motion, making it a trivial multiple of the equation of motion. \end{proof}
+\begin{corollary} The left-hand side of \eqref{alt_sym_fermion_eqom} is a Clifford-algebra multiple of the left-hand side of the equation of motion \eqref{sym_fermion_eqom} for \(\Psi_{E \setminus \{a\}}{}^{\gamma}\). \end{corollary} \begin{proof} This is really more a corollary of the proof of proposition \ref{arb_spin_ferm_prop:2} than of the proposition itself.
+It was shown in that proof that if \(s = 0\), then the left-hand side of \eqref{alt_sym_fermion_eqom} is precisely the left-hand side of the equation of motion (the Dirac equation); that if \(s = 1\), then the left-hand side of \eqref{alt_sym_fermion_eqom} is obtained by multiplying the left-hand side of the equation of motion (the Rarita-Schwinger equation) by a 1-gamma matrix and a number; and if \(s > 1\), then the left-hand side of \eqref{alt_sym_fermion_eqom} is zero by index considerations irrespective of the equation of motion, making it a trivial multiple of the equation of motion. \end{proof}